 I'm still struggling to get over a few obstacles with this hobby, such as feeling dejected when I don't hear back from readers.
 Life is busy; the majority of readers are lurkers; just because many people don't reply doesn't mean my work isn't good - I know, right?
 The logic is there, the spirit is willing, but the emotions weigh me down (I guess that just proves that I'm human after all).

-Currently, I'm in the middle of finishing up my first novel that's due to be published at the beginning of next year (if all goes well).
-While this project is taking up most of my time, I still find myself wanting to expand and work on other things.
+Currently, I'm in the middle of finishing up several novel projects.
+While these project are taking up most of my time, I still find myself wanting to expand and work on other things.
 I've been writing fanfiction since middle school, and although many of my stories have been very successful here, I have a bad habit of getting discouraged in the middle of projects and leaving them unfinished.
-I took a long break from FF.net recently, you see, and felt terrible for leaving one of my most popular stories unfinished.
+I took a long break from recently, you see, and felt terrible for leaving one of my most popular stories unfinished.
 However, I've recently had a few moments of enlightenment that spurred me to start over.
 So, I figured it was time to start something new - to turn a new leaf on my writing so to speak.
 To actually finish something.

 If you do like my writing, let me know.
 I always love to hear from my readers, and I always respond personally to each review.
 Yes, I'll say those things at the risk of being labeled a "review [insert impolite name for loose woman here]".
 What can I say?
 Sometimes I need that little "oomph" of inspiration to help me stay up a few more hours and finish the chapter.
 Suggestions that lead to my improvement are always welcome.